Skip to Content

 As in Data Clustering, the number of values of the latent variables can be a priori fixed or found by a random walk.
 It can also be defined as being equal to the average number of values of the variables belonging to [Factor_i].
 The remainder is strictly identical to Data Clustering.

-At the end of each clustering, an algorithm allows finding automatically if one of the [Factor_i] node's states is a Filtered State or not.
+At the end of each clustering, an algorithm automatically determines if one of the [Factor_i] node’s states is a Filtered State.
 If so, this state is marked as filtered.

 At the end of each clustering, an automatic analysis of the obtained Bayesian network is carried out and a target analysis report is generated.
 This report is identical to the one generated by Data Clustering.
-It can be displayed if the convenient option has been selected.
+It can be displayed if the relevant option is selected.
 However, it is always saved in the target directory.